philippeganz/chocolatey-vscode-extensions/README.md

 Key orchestration scripts:

-- **`bin/Manage-ExtensionPool.ps1`**: The primary CLI entry point for adding, removing, and auditing extensions.
+- **`bin/Manage-ExtensionPool.ps1`**: The primary CLI entry point for scaffolding, shredding, and auditing extensions.
-- **`bin/Invoke-ExtensionFactory.ps1`**: The Factory engine that dynamically scaffolds new extension packages.
-- **`bin/Invoke-AuUpdater.ps1`**: The global update engine that wraps the Chocolatey AU module for parallel processing and offline support.
+- **`bin/Update-ExtensionPool.ps1`**: The global update engine that wraps the Chocolatey AU module for parallel processing and offline support.
-- **`bin/AuExtensionHooks.ps1`**: The centralized logic engine dot-sourced by all packages' `update.ps1` scripts, injecting AU hooks like `au_GetLatest` and `au_BeforeUpdate`.
+- **`bin/Update-ExtensionPackage.ps1`**: The localized script natively dot-sourced by all packages' `update.ps1` stubs to execute the update payload and dynamically map the custom AU hooks.

 ### How to Add a New Extension